ayoisaiah/stellar-photos/README.md

 ## Development

-The active extension is TypeScript and uses npm.
+The active extension is TypeScript and uses WXT with npm.
 Set `UNSPLASH_ACCESS_KEY` in your environment, then run `npm run chrome:prod` or `npm run firefox:prod`.
 Browser-specific unpacked extensions are written to `dist/chrome` and `dist/firefox`.
 Run `npm run check`, `npm run typecheck`, and `npm test` before submitting changes.
 Use `npm run fmt` to apply Biome formatting.